 The Anti-Training Camp

 FSR tours are designed to be a an adventure rather than a performance based training camp.
 We aim to combine the relaxed style of bike touring with some steady triathlon training in nature.
 Take your time to stop for coffee, read, write, sleep or take photos.
 All campers also dig in and share the various tour tasks.
 Making and striking camp.
-Fetching and preparing breakfast.
+Supplying foodstuffs.
+Cooking.
 Watching the bikes in camp or staying on shore to keep an eye on swimmers.

 We get you to the uncrowded triathlons that are still organised by clubs and small towns.
 Expect the entry fee to be low, the T-Shirt to be ugly and to receive a bag of local farm produce rather than a medal or branded backpack.

 Camping On Tour

 A triathlon race weekend can often be a hermetic experience; from house to car to hotel.
 On an FSR tour we camp every night.
 The appeal of bike touring is also the challenge of aligning the equipment, technique and mindset to deal with all weather conditions.
-I choose campsites carefully.
+We choose campsites carefully.
 Mainly lakeside locations with access to running trails and not far from a village or town.